3 Steps to Simplify Your Herbicide Selection Process

 Share this post on:

 Every field needs the right crop plan to maximize efficiency and profitability.
-While there are many elements that make up a complete and successful crop plan, the weed control portion of your plan should be one of your top priorities to ensure you settle on a final approach before the start of the season.
+While there are many elements that make up a complete and successful crop plan, the weed control portion of your strategy should be one of your top priorities.
+Here are three steps to simplifying your herbicide selection process.

 1. Assess Your Weeds